Fizzadar/ElasticMapping/README.md

 # ElasticMapping

 A simple mapping builder for Elasticsearch.
+Install with `pip install elasticmapping`.

 ## Synopsis